microsoft/dist-ir/docs/ir.md

 - Can we do without a special BroadcastScatterOpRegisterEntry?
 - Why do we even need types at op creation time?
-- Think about best way to create pmap device variable: before/after submodule creation?
+- Think about best way to create pmap device variable: before/after subfunction creation?

 - Create `HardwareConfiguration` that has all device speeds as well as topology and bandwidth information

-- Have a validation pass that checks module is valid (e.g. that inputs are on the same device for matmul)
+- Have a validation pass that checks function is valid (e.g. that inputs are on the same device for matmul)
-- Add test that `DistributedSimulator` doesn't modify module
+- Add test that `DistributedSimulator` doesn't modify function

-- Maybe one problem with the return value of a pmap or scatter is that we are expecting things to have types but not shapes at module creation time, and then run a shape inference pass later to fill in the shapes.
+- Maybe one problem with the return value of a pmap or scatter is that we are expecting things to have types but not shapes at function creation time, and then run a shape inference pass later to fill in the shapes.
 Would it be cleaner to just infer shapes and fill in a "full" type at op-creation time?
 Will we ever need to run shape inference later?

 ## Problems

 - Should a tensor never have a device?
-What if a pmap's submodule expects a tensor?
+What if a pmap's subfunction expects a tensor?
 Then how do we enforce that it is on device d?
 Is it better to go back to all values have an `Option[Device]`?